For Sharing Expertise

 To speed the advance of research in Pediatric Nephrology, new technology, especially in the fields of epigenetics, lineage tracing and molecular biology methods must be readily available to scientists interested in developing new expertise in these areas.
 To achieve this goal, the laboratories of investigators in the Center will be open to any scientist who wishes to learn new methodologies.
 In conjunction with our yearly seminar in Pediatric Nephrology we will hold a hands-on workshop the day prior to the meeting.
 Participants will become acquainted with the technology available at our laboratories and will have the opportunity to initiate potential collaborations with Center members including our junior faculty and students.
 Students, residents and postdoctoral fellows actively participate through presentations and/or roundtables at our annual symposia and seminars in kidney development and disease.
 Information on all the educational activities, the research progress by the participating scientists, and public information is available on our website.

-Seminars at UVa and Tulane on topics relevant to kidney development and disease
+Seminars at UVa on topics relevant to kidney development and disease

-To expose established scientists and new investigators to important topics relevant to Pediatric Nephrology research, the Center organizes and sponsors quarterly seminars at UVA and Tulane on topics relevant to kidney development and disease.
-A broad audience from the university research communities is invited and speakers are drawn from inside UVA and Tulane and from other Universities.
+To expose established scientists and new investigators to important topics relevant to Pediatric Nephrology research, the Center organizes and sponsors quarterly seminars at UVA on topics relevant to kidney development and disease.
+A broad audience from the university research communities is invited and speakers are drawn from inside UVA and from other Universities.

 Collaborations with the broader research community